Decision readiness before execution debt

 Is FutureState Architects a consulting firm?

 No. FSA is building the Decision Operating System.
-Advisory exists as a focused entry point for organizations that first need to clarify decision readiness and operating structure.
+Advisory exists as a focused entry point for organizations that first need to clarify decision readiness, scope risk, and operating structure.

 Who is this for?